mgreenberry/MS2-Smart-Associates/TESTING.md

    * Result: - The information was cleared
    * Verdict: - Working as intended
 2. The second **submit** button 'sends' the information in the form and sends an email to the company.
 There should also be a **success.message**
    * Expectation: - A user fills in the form correctly and clicks the 'call-out' **Submit** button and an email is sent to the company email account.
-The 'Success' message is currently not working as the function is not being called.
+The user then receives a success message within the HTML under the form.
    * Test: - I filled out all form sections correctly and clicked this button
-   * Result: -  I was able to send an email but not get a success message
+   * Result: -  I was able to send an email and received a success message
-   * Verdict: - Partly working as intended.
+   * Verdict: - Working as intended.

 [Back to content](#table-of-contents)
 #### form